Sienci-Labs/Resources/lmmk3/mk3-assembly/mk3-surfacing-first-proj.md

     ![](/_images/_lmmk3/_assembly/lmk3_final_checks-homingmk3.gif){.aligncenter .size-medium}

 1. Open the Config tool, and under Homing/Limits, disable the hard and soft limits.
-You will get an Alarm 2 if soft limits are enabled and you won't be able to surface you spoil board.
+You will get an Alarm 2 if soft limits are enabled and you won't be able to surface your spoil board.

     ![](/_images/_lmmk3/_assembly/lmk3_surfacing_first_proj-limdisable.jpg){.aligncenter .size-medium}